-The Board is accountable to our stakeholders and as such the Board is responsible for demonstrating leadership, defining the Company's purpose, establishing strategic objectives, approving our values and the Code of Conduct and oversight of the management of the Company.
-To clarify the roles and responsibilities of directors and management and assist the Board in discharging its responsibilities, our Board operates under a formal Charter that sets out the functions reserved to the Board and provides for the delegation of functions to Board Committees and to senior management.
+The Board is accountable to our stakeholders and, as such, the Board is responsible for demonstrating and exercising leadership, working with management to define and refine the Company's purpose and strategic objectives, approving our values and the Code of Conduct, and providing oversight of the management of the Company.
+To clarify the roles and responsibilities of directors and management and assist the Board in discharging its responsibilities, our Board operates under a formal Charter that sets out the functions reserved to the Board and provides for the delegation of functions to Board Committees and senior management.